 Our Company maintains a 401(k) Retirement Savings Plan for all eligible employees, including the NEOs.
-In 2014, the Company matched employee contributions at a rate of \$0.50 per \$1.00 of contributions up to 6% of eligible compensation.
-The Company did not make a discretionary payment in 2014 for the plan year ended in December 2013.
+In 2015, the Company matched employee contributions at a rate of \$0.50 per \$1.00 of contributions up to 6% of eligible compensation.
+The Company made a discretionary payment in 2015 for the plan year ended in December 2014, which was capped at \$2,000 per person.